|

 I’ll Admit It— I Failed, The Truth About My Debt Payoff Struggle

 My 35th birthday was two days ago.
 I can’t believe that I am closer to 40 than I am to 25.
 When I restarted my debt repayment plan in January 2015, I set a goal to be debt-free by October 17th, 2018.
-Well, that was two days ago and I for damn sure ain’t debt-free.
+Well, that was two days ago, and I for damn sure ain’t debt-free.
 Am I disappointed?
-Yes, I am, but there are some positives that I learned during my debt payoff struggle.
+Yes, I am, but I learned some positives during my debt payoff struggle.
 I learned a few things about money and myself during the last three years.

 My Debt Payoff Struggle